-For the second part of the consultation process, the Government is now inviting views on the legislative detail, before it is laid before and approved by the House of Commons.
-An overall response to consultation responses will be published in May 2019 and the final published version of this legislation will be in the form of a Statutory Instrument.
+For the second part of the consultation process, the Government is now inviting views on the legislative detail, before laid before and approved by the House of Commons.
+The response to consultation responses will publish in May 2019 and the final published version of this legislation will be in the form of a Statutory Instrument.

-Broadly, the structure of the relief is summarised as follows:
+Broadly, the structure of the relief is as follows:

-– relief will be given at a flat rate of 2% over a 50-year period
+- Relief will give at a flat rate of 2% over a 50-year period

-– relief will be available for new commercial structures and buildings, including costs for new conversions or renovations
+- The Relief will be available for new commercial structures and buildings, including costs for new conversions or renovations

-– relief is available for UK and overseas structures and buildings, where the business is within the charge to UK tax
+- Relief is available for the UK and overseas structures and buildings, where the business is within the charge to UK tax

-– relief will be limited to the costs of physically constructing the structure or building, including costs of demolition or land alterations necessary for construction, and direct costs required to bring the asset into existence
+- Relief will get limited to the costs of constructing the structure or building.
+It includes the costs of demolition or land alterations necessary for construction.
+The direct costs required to bring the asset into existence.

-– relief is available for eligible expenditure incurred where all the contracts for the physical construction works were entered into on or after 29 October 2018
+- Relief is available for eligible expenditure incurred where all the contracts for the physical construction work entered before or after 29 October 2018.

-– claims can only be made from when a structure or building first comes into use
+- Claims can create from when a structure or building first comes into use

-– the claimant must have an interest in the land on which the structure or building is constructed
+- The claimant must have an interest in the land on which the structure or building constructed

 - SBA expenditure will not qualify for the AIA

-– where a structure or building is renovated or converted so that it becomes a qualifying asset, the expenditure will qualify for a separate two percent relief over the next 50 years
+Where a structure or building renovated or converted so that it becomes a qualifying asset, the expenditure will qualify for a separate two percent relief over the next 50 years.